Smartphone Users Statistics 2026 (Global Usage Data)

 Given the growing dependence on mobile devices, it’s reasonable to expect that this percentage will continue to rise in the coming years.

-It’s been found that retailers with a social media presence earn 32% more sales than their competitors, who, conditionally, up to 90% of people will purchase from brands they follow on social media.
+It’s been found that retailers with a social media presence earn 32% more sales than their competitors, and, conditionally, up to 90% of people will purchase from brands they follow on social media.

 Overall, shoppers spend almost $10.70 billion on Cyber Monday.
 Although 40% is a significant portion, the remaining 60% is typically attributed to purchases made on desktop devices.